 Am I spending too much energy pursuing vanity, positive feedback, and trying to surpass unrealistic societal expectations?

 Is my quest to “do it myself” and “on my own-ness” leading to isolation (a personal dilemma for me)?

-Please let me know how you navigate body dysmorphia, the new warrior paradigm and share your insights...because in this instance, more tools equates to a better man!
+Please let me know how you navigate body dysmorphia and personally express the new warrior paradigm!
+Please share your insights...because in this instance, more tools equates to a better man!